rgehrsitz/Pulsar/docs/Project-Status.md

 ## Current Status as of March 2025

-The Pulsar/Beacon project has successfully implemented an AOT-compatible rules evaluation system.
+The Pulsar/Beacon project has successfully implemented an AOT-compatible rules evaluation system with a complete transition from the runtime library approach to a template-based code generation approach.
 This document provides a summary of the current status, recent fixes, and next steps.

 ## Completed Work